opentelekomcloud/gophertelekomcloud/README.md

 ### Credentials

-Because you'll be hitting an API, you will need to retrieve your Huawei clouds credentials and either store them as environment variables or in your local Go files.
+Because you'll be hitting an API, you will need to retrieve your OpenTelekomCloud credentials and either store them as environment variables or in your local Go files.
 The first method is recommended because it decouples credential information from source code, allowing you to push the latter to your version